Fresh leak erupts as NASA fuels moon rocket for launch - NewsBreak

 Fresh leak erupts as NASA fuels moon rocket for launch

-CAPE CANAVERAL, Fla. — (AP) — A fresh leak sprouted as NASA fueled its new moon rocket Tuesday for a middle-of-the-night launch, its third try to put an empty capsule around the moon for the first time in 50 years.
+CAPE CANAVERAL, Fla. — (AP) — NASA managed to plug a leak late Tuesday night while fueling its new moon rocket for a middle-of-the-night launch, its third try to put an empty capsule around the moon for the first time in 50 years.

-In an attempt to tighten the leaky valve, the launch team rushed two technicians and a safety official to the pad — a so-called red team.
-The work was considered straightforward, but dangerous, and emergency rescue workers were on standby.
+Hydrogen fuel sprouted from a valve on the launch pad — a different location than leaks during previous launch attempts.
+Two technicians and a safety official rushed into the blast zone to tighten the valve, with emergency rescue workers on standby.

-“It is a hazardous operation inside the blast danger area, and the launch team will be tracking their every movement,” said NASA launch commentator Derrol Nail.
+The quick repair appeared to fix the leak, allowing hydrogen to resume flowing into the rocket, but then a Space Force radar tracking site went down because of a bad ethernet switch, leading to yet another scramble.
+NASA's countdown clocks kept ticking, with officials indicating the problems would likely push the launch into Wednesday's two-hour window.

 Fuel leaks plagued the first two attempts in late summer, then a pair of hurricanes caused more delays.
 While engineers never pinpointed the cause of the escaping hydrogen, they altered the fueling process to minimize leakage and expressed confidence that all the plumbing in the 322-foot (98-meter) rocket would remain tight and intact.

 NASA added an hour to the operation to account for the slower fill-up, vital for reducing pressure on the fuel lines and keeping the seals in place.
-It seemed to work, but an intermittent hydrogen leak cropped up near the end of the six-hour operation in a new location.
+It seemed to work, but an intermittent hydrogen leak cropped up near the end of the six-hour operation.
 This particular leaky valve is on the launch platform, not the rocket, officials stressed, and is needed to replenish liquid hydrogen as it dissipates from the core stage.

 NASA expected 15,000 to jam Kennedy Space Center for the launch in the wee hours of Wednesday morning, with thousands more lining the beaches and roads outside the gates.
 The space agency had two hours to get the rocket off, before standing down until Saturday.